 What you need to know

-We’ve developed a range of services and features to help you stage online Fringe events in 2021 and beyond.
+We’ve developed a range of services and features to help you stage online Fringe events.
 This includes:

 - easily navigable listings so audiences can find and view your online event on edfringe.com